 There are four trim levels: WT, LS, LT and LTZ.
 The popular Z71 off-road model returns with upgraded shocks, skid plates and special badging.
 Most V-8 models are rated to tow around 9,000 pounds, but some models manage more than 10,500 pounds with an enhanced trailering package.
 The Silverado doesn't offer fancy luxury packages, but rather provides an outstanding foundation to tackle tough chores.

 GM has dropped the long-running 6.0-liter V-8 engine from the Silverado lineup, leaving only the 6.2-liter V-8 for heavy towing needs.
 The rest of the Silverado's eight-cylinder lineup benefits from increased availability of its new six-speed transmission.
 That transmission is now available in regular and extended cab models equipped with the 5.3-liter V-8.
 The lineup also benefits from the enhancement of the 4.8- and 5.3-liter V-8 engines with variable valve timing for improved emissions and better fuel economy.
 Those with portable MP3 players can connect and play their music collections through the truck's audio system using a USB input.
 Standard side curtain and side-impact airbags are safety additions.

 While GM is trying to differentiate the Silverado and Sierra, their common silhouette is hard to overcome, even with unique front fenders, grille, bumpers, headlamps, cargo box and taillamps.
 There's also still a strong family resemblance with the Chevy Tahoe/Suburban.

-Very wide rear-door opening on extended cab models to load passengers, cargo
+- Very wide rear-door opening on extended cab models to load passengers, cargo

-LT has chrome bumper; LTZ gets body-colored bumper
+- LT has chrome bumper; LTZ gets body-colored bumper

 - 17-, 18- and 20-inch wheels available

-EZ Lift tailgate available
+- EZ Lift tailgate available

 The Silverado offers two distinct interiors.
 The WT, LS and LT get interiors that are more work-oriented, while the LTZ draws inspiration from the SUV lineup.
 Besides interior fabrics and colors, the dash layouts are different, and the work trucks have larger controls.
 The easiest way to tell the difference is that work trucks have two glove boxes and LTZs have one.
 The Silverado cab is spacious and well-organized.
 The work trucks come standard with cloth seating; leather is available on the LT.
 The LTZ gets heated leather seats, wood trim, a Bose sound system and a larger center console.
 The split-bench rear seat in crew cabs can be folded to expand load space.

 - Available power-sliding rear window

-Available navigation system on LTZ, LT
+- Available navigation system on LTZ, LT

 - Integrated trailer brake controls

 Under the Hood